 - A fully asynchronous service layer

 - Reactive programming model

 The backend is powered by Vertx (vertx.io) and AWS Elastic Cache.
-The microservices communicate asynchronously by running on Vertx event bus and using REST APIs.
-At Frogo, all the entries and browsing are monitored, which further helps in enhancing recommendation engine.
-Combined with a very strong monitoring mechanism using AWS CloudWatch, auditing and logging are maintained using internal microservices.
+The microservices communicate asynchronously by running on the Vertx event bus and using REST APIs.
+At Frogo, all the entries and browsing are monitored, which further helps in enhancing the recommendation engine.
+Combined with a very strong monitoring mechanism using AWS CloudWatch, auditing, and logging are maintained using internal microservices.

 The team is now focused on intelligent empowerment.
 Long-time R&D topics like machine learning and artificial intelligence have already penetrated to practical application scenario and the team is playing around with POC to be brought on the platform.
 Altogether, this space is looking very interesting and right up for the disruption.